leetschau/sysClone/README.md

     git ci -m "some changes"
     git push origin --all

+All private backup files are stored in 'private' folder, and system packages are saved in 'packages' folder.
+Save it in a safe place for restore.

 ### Restore

 To restore configurations in this repository to a new OS: